-Each Board Committee also reviews its performance against its annual objectives.
+The Board's Audit and Risk Committee, Remuneration and Human Resources Committee and Safety and Sustainability Committee undertook a review of their performance against their annual objectives during the 2017 financial year.
 As appropriate, the Board may also provide feedback from time to time as to the effectiveness with which it considers the Board Committees assist the Board in the discharge of its functions.
-The Board's Audit and Risk Committee and Remuneration and Nominations Committee undertook a review of its performance against its annual objectives during the 2016 financial year.
-The Board's Safety and Sustainability Committee reviewed its performance against its annual objectives during its meeting in October 2016.
+The first review of the performance of the Nominations Committee, which was established during the 2017 financial year, will be held in 2018.